 Workgroup for Marxist Macroeconomic Modelling (to see the PDF Call for Papers document click here)

-for the 17th Forum of the World Association for Political Economy ‘Political Economy vs Economics in a turbulent multipolar world’ 2-4 August 2024, Panteion University, Athens, Greece
+The 17th Forum of the World Association for Political Economy ‘Political Economy vs Economics in a turbulent multipolar world’ 2-4 August 2024, Panteion University, Athens, Greece

 Macroeconomic modelling plays an important role for both socialist and capitalist economies.